ryanchynoweth44/AirflowExample/Docs/04_AzureMLDataPipelines.md

-## Creating a Simple Data Pipeline with Apache Airflow
+# Creating a Data Pipeline with Apache Airflow and Azure Machine Learning Services

 Deploying data pipelines in containers is an easy way to manage dependencies, orchestrate workflows, and schedule your jobs.
 When deploying data pipelines as containers I will write my Python code using the Azure Machine Learning service (Azure ML Service) since it allows for easy configuration and security of web services.
 For the sake of this demo we will be borrowing code from a recent [blog post](https://ryansdataspot.com/2019/03/14/data-analytics-data-engineering-and-containers/) of mine where I walk developers through the process of deploying Python code as containers in Azure.